mariadb-corporation/MaxScale/Documentation/Authenticators/Authentication-Modules.md

 ### `lower_case_table_names`

 Integer, default value is 0.
-Controls database name matching for authentication when an incoming client logs in to a non-empty database.
+Controls database name matching for authentication when an incoming client logs into a non-empty database.
 The setting functions similar to the MariaDB Server setting [lower_case_table_names](https://mariadb.com/kb/en/library/server-system-variables/#lower_case_table_names) and should be set to the value used by the backends.